+Over 500.000 years ago, the caves in this limestone area were inhabited by early hominids.
+They stayed for the next 300.000 years.
+When this hominid race disappeared, the caves became naturally filled in, and the tools, food scraps and bones in them remained covered by deposits until modern times.
 The site was discovered in 1921 by the Swede John Gunnar Andersson.
 Intensive excavation began in 1927.
 The site yielded nearly 200 pieces of Peking Man fossil (representing around 40 individuals), over 10.000 stone artifacts, several layers of ash as evidence of fire use, and more than 100 specimen of fossil animal.

 In the Upper Cave, discovered in 1930, the remains of 20.000 to 10.000 years old homo sapiens have been found.

 Map of Peking Man SiteLoad map

 I did the Beijing Hotspot sites in a 3.5 days site hopping bonanza.
 Most sites are well connected and quite touristy.
 The only site that takes you off the beaten path is the Peking Man Site, a bit at least.
 While still within the greater Beijing metropolitan area it feels like a world apart from modern Beijing.

 As is the case with most prehistoric sites, there isn’t all that much to see.
 The early humans of the area lived in caves close to a river.
 You can peek into the caves and hike around the hill.
 But that’s more or less it.
 On top there is a museum nearby showing some of the findings.

 To me the thrill of the visit came from venturing out into the country side and understanding how far back human activity in the Beijing area goes.